 Most environmental experts agree that there is still good reason to use reusable bags.
 Research on plastic content in waterways and oceans has determined that plastic bags contribute a significant amount of plastic pollution into our environment, and a plastic bag can take up to 500 years to fully decompose.

 David L. Williams, Charles P. Gerba, Sherri Maxwell, Ryan G. Sinclair.
-Assessment of the Potential for Cross-contamination of Food Products by Reusable Shopping Bags.
+Assessment of the Potential for Cross-contamination by Reusable Shopping Bags.
 Food Protection Trends, vol. 31, no. 8, pp. 508-513, August 2011 Volume 31, Issue 8.

 Adams, C Probiotics: Protection Against Infection.
 Logical Books, 2016

 Pure Water: The Science of Water, Waves, Water Pollution, Water Treatment, Water Therapy and Water Ecology

 Case Adams is a California Naturopath and a Board Certified Alternative Medicine Practitioner with a PhD in Natural Health Sciences, and diplomas in Homeopathy, Aromatherapy, Bach Flower Remedies, Blood Chemistry, Clinical Nutritional Counseling and Colon Hydrotherapy.
 He has authored 26 books on natural healing strategies.